HedwigDTM/HedwigDTM.github.io/README.md

 ---
 ![](/static/logo.png)

-# Welcome to Hedwig
+# Welcome to hedwig

-[Hedwig](https://github.com/HedwigDTM/hedwig) is a distributed transaction manager, designed to simplify complex workflows involving interactions with multiple third-party resources.
+[hedwig](https://github.com/hedwigDTM/hedwig) is a distributed transaction manager, designed to simplify complex workflows involving interactions with multiple third-party resources.
 It provides a reliable, simplified approach to orchestrating and managing transactions across distributed systems, ensuring efficient and consistent operations.

 ---

-## Quick start
+## Quick Installation
 From your command line, navigate to your project directory -

 +++ NPM